Narthorn/reStrat/README.md

 ReStrat is a boss mod for Wildstar, currently in early development.
 The goal of ReStrat is to have a framework which allows rapid development of strategical aids, such as timers, ability alerts, and so on for progress raiding.

+###Important for Setup
+Do not copy this into another version of ReStrat!
+Fully delete all other versions that you had prior to this one or at least move it out of the addons folder!
+DrawLib is required.
+The folder that contains the addon has to be called "reStrat" or some functions will not work correctly.
+(C:\Users\<Your Username>\AppData\Roaming\NCSOFT\WildStar\Addons\reStrat) <--

 ###Goals

 ReStrat is an addon which will see primary use in a progress intensive environment, where information on encounters is sparse.
 As such the main goals of the addon are as follows: